Soap opera: The 1990s and beyond

 headLand made its debut on Channel Seven in November 2005, the series arose out of a proposed spinoff of Home and Away that was to have been produced in conjunction with Home and Away's UK broadcaster, Channel 5.
 The idea for the spin-off was scuttled after Five pulled out of the deal, which meant that the show could potentially air on a rival channel in the UK; as such, Five requested that the new show be developed as a standalone series and not be spun off from a series that it owned a stake in.
 The series premiered in Australia on November 15, 2005, but was not a ratings success and was cancelled two months later on January 23, 2006.
 The series broadcast on E4 and Channel 4 in the UK.
 Nickelodeon's H2O: Just Add Water appeared in July 2006 on Network Ten.
 Since Connie considered this mention as a torrid soap opera, this was mentioned in the Steven Universe episode "Love Letters".

 After losing the UK television rights to Neighbours to Five, the BBC commissioned a replacement serial Out of the Blue, which was produced in Australia.
 It debuted as part of BBC One's weekday afternoon schedule on 28 April 2008 but low ratings prompted its move to BBC Two on 19 May 2008.
 The series was cancelled after its first season.

 Neighbours' continued low ratings in Australia resulted in it being moved to Ten's new digital channel, Eleven on January 11, 2011.
 However, it continues to achieve reasonable ratings on Channel 5 in the United Kingdom, and as of March 2013 still reportedly achieved significant international sales.

-Neighbours was cancelled due to Channel 5, the UK broadcaster of the show, deciding to drop the programme - the money they were paying for the rights was providing the majority of its funding.
+Neighbours was cancelled due to Channel 5, the UK broadcaster of the show, deciding to drop the programme – the money they were paying for the rights was providing the majority of its funding.
 It ended on 29 July 2022.
-Months after its series finale, Fremantle Australia, the programme's production company, announced on 17 November 2022, that production on the programme will restart in 2023 after the company agreed on a deal with Amazon Freevee.
-Amazon Freevee will air the programme for free in the UK and the US while Network 10 will retain the rights to the programme.
+Months after its series finale, Fremantle Australia, the programme's production company, announced on 17 November 2022, that production on the programme would restart in 2023 after the company agreed on a deal with Amazon Freevee.
+Amazon Freevee aired the programme for free in the UK and the US while Network 10 retained the rights to the programme.

+In February 2025, the series was cancelled again, with production concluding in July and episodes ceasing to air in December.